ENeoW/template.angular/README.md

 - `npm version patch` to increase library version.
 [More on bumping](https://docs.npmjs.com/cli/version).

 `preversion` script in this case will automatically run project testing and linting in prior in order to check that the library is ready for publishing.

-#### Publish library to NPM
-- `npm publish` to publish your library sources on [npmjs.com](https://www.npmjs.com/).
-Once the library is published it will be [available for usage](https://www.npmjs.com/package/angular-library-seed) in npm packages.

-`prepublishOnly` script in this case will automatically run project testing and linting in prior in order to check that the library is ready for publishing.

 #### Cleaning
 - `yarn clean:tmp` command will clean up all temporary files like `docs`, `dist`, `coverage` etc.